sumanaga/edge-ai-suites/robotics-ai-suite/docs/embodied/troubleshooting.rst

     1. Please check VT-d Enabled in BIOS, refer to the BIOS configuration listed in :doc:`OS Setup <installation_setup/prerequisites/os_setup>`.
     2. Please check all PCIe devices plugged in have been enabled correctly.

+#. **Docker pull time out**

+    .. _docker_proxy_troubleshooting:

+    If your network environment requires proxy, please refer to the `docker documentation website <https://docs.docker.com/engine/daemon/proxy/>`_ to configure proxy settings.

+#. **Performance of iGPU degrade when passthrough to VM on ACRN**

+    .. _ACRN_troubleshooting:

+    When passthrough the iGPU to Guest VM based on ACRN, the performance of iGPU running AI models will degrade compared to the performance on native.